Eastern Daily Press March 2nd, 1907

 Theft of Four Fowls

-John Lee and George Anderson were again charged with stealing the four fowls.
-The alleged offence took place on February 28th.
+John Lee and George Anderson stood charged with stealing the four fowls on February 28th.

 Witness, Henry Beales, of Great Ellingham, gave evidence to the court.

-All three defendants elected to be tried by the Magistrates and all pleaded guilty, albeit that George Anderson pleaded guilty to stealing just one fowl and John Lee to stealing three.
+All three defendants elected to be tried by the Magistrates.
+All pleaded guilty, albeit that George Anderson pleaded guilty to stealing just one fowl and John Lee to stealing three.

 Another Theft of Four Fowls